cjrace/gss-chart-colours/task_and_finish_proposal.md

 ## Questions for the group

-1. Any objections to the propsal?
+1. Any objections to the proposal / needs we're aiming to meet?
 4. Are there any other accessibility considerations we should be highlighting in the guidance?
 2. Any objections to the proposed colours?
 3. What codes do analysts use?
 Hex, RGB, CMYK, Pantone?